spotify/ffwd-ruby/README.md

 It is a single point of entry for any service to dispatch data in any protocol that happens to suit them with a simple endpoint.

-*FFWD is currently a prototype implemented to explore this design.
-Your mileage might vary.*

 * [Usage](#usage)
 * [Installation](#installation)
   * [Installing Plugins](#installing-plugins)